 - Failure to comply with pertinent regulations may be grounds for termination of the permit or license.

 - A fish transport permit must be obtained before live fish or eggs, including mollusks and crustaceans, are transported or released into any waters, public or private, within the state (ORS 498.222; ORS 509.115).
-Requests for permits to ship live eggs or fish into Oregon must be accompanied by a report, certified by a pathologist acceptable to ODFW, showing results of a current disease inspection (OAR 635-07-550-590).
+Requests for permits to ship live eggs or fish into Oregon must be accompanied by fish health information, certified by a pathologist acceptable to ODFW, showing results of a current disease inspection (OAR 635-07-550-590).
 Disease certification may be required for shipments within the state.
 ODFW fish transport permits are required for release of any fish (game, nongame, or ornamental species) into ponds either public or private.
 ODFW does not become involved in import or shipment of aquaria species commonly sold in pet stores unless the fish are to be reared in ponds.

 - Transfer of stocks or species of fish from one to another area of the state is subject to approval by ODFW.
 Some stocks or species of fish are not authorized for introduction to various areas or watersheds of the state.
 Requests for transport permits and fish propagation licenses are treated on a case-by-case basis.